kubernetes/kubernetes/docs/admin/multi-cluster.md

 ## Selecting the right number of clusters

-The selection of the number of kubernetes clusters may be a relatively static choice, only revisited occasionally.
+The selection of the number of Kubernetes clusters may be a relatively static choice, only revisited occasionally.
 By contrast, the number of nodes in a cluster and the number of pods in a service may be change frequently according to load and growth.